 What degree will I earn?

-IPS is a portal to multiple plant-focused PhD graduate programs at UGA; certain programs offer an MSc degree and if interested, you should apply directly to individual departments affiliated with IPS.
-After a semester of research experiences and coursework under IPS, you select a thesis advisor and become affiliated with your advisor’s home graduate program from which you ultimately receive your PhD degree.
-See the list of graduate programs that are available to you.
+You will earn a PhD from one of the departments/institutes that participate in IPS.
+IPS is a portal to that allows you apply to all these programs with just one application.
+After a semester of research experiences in three different labs and coursework under IPS, you select a dissertation advisor and become affiliated with your advisor’s graduate program, and from which you ultimately receive your PhD degree.

 How will I be supported during and after the first year?

-IPS students receive full funding for the first semester with no teaching obligation.
+IPS students receive funding for the first semester in the form of an assistantship with no teaching obligation.
 Funding in future semesters will be in the form of a research assistantship (RA), teaching assistantship (TA), intramural or extramural fellowship, or a combination of these funding mechanisms.
 RA support is typically the main mechanism.
-Stipend support in years 2 through 5 is guaranteed at the standard level of the graduate program chosen for thesis research.
-Tuition is remitted for all IPS students in Year 1, and this continues for the duration of the degree program as long as the student is supported by RA or TA.
+Stipend support in years 2 through 5 is guaranteed at the standard level of the graduate program chosen for dissertation research.
+Tuition is waived for all IPS students in Year 1, and this waiver continues for the duration of the degree program as long as the student is supported by RA or TA.

 Will I be expected to teach?

 Development of instructional skills is an important part of your graduate education and training.
-While there are no teaching requirements for the first semester of the IPS program, your home department may have a teaching requirement and your advisor may require you to serve as a teaching assistant at some time during your graduate program.
+While there are no teaching requirements for the first semester of the IPS program, the home department/institute that you select may have a teaching requirement, and your advisor may require you to serve as a teaching assistant at some time during your graduate program.
 This is a question that should be explored with all potential advisors.

 Are international students eligible for the IPS program?